-Ileana Naranjo is a macro Social Worker with a career focus in youth development.
+Ileana Naranjo is a macro Social Worker with a career focus on youth development.
 She received her Master in Social Work from the University of Southern California with a concentration in Community Organization, Planning and Administration.
-While working towards her Masters in Social Work, she performed a program evaluation for Year Up's Peer Support Program, as well as a school violence threat assessment and intervention in Eureka City Schools.
-During her MSW internship at SISGI, Ileana focused on providing research for SISGI’s Alliance for Positive Youth Development network.
+While working towards her Masters in Social Work, she performed a program evaluation for Year Up's Peer Support Program, as well as school violence threat assessments and interventions for school districts.
 She became interested in youth development while working as a teacher assistant for the Los Angeles Unified School District.
-Following her teaching assistant job, she became an AmeriCorps Mentor, where she mentored at-risk youth in the Baldwin Hills district of Los Angeles, California.
-While working to complete her B.A. in Religious Studies, she continued to mentor youth in LAUSD’s Juvenile Delinquency Program; a program aimed to help get students that have been incarcerated back on track with graduating High School and preparing them for college and careers.
-Ileana’s passion and focus are to ensure that schools and communities have youth programs that enhance the strengths of youth, and that help develop social, emotional, and cognitive competencies.
+Ileana was an AmeriCorps member, where she mentored youth in foster care and youth in LAUSD’s Juvenile Delinquency Program.
+Ileana’s passion and focus are to ensure that schools and communities enhance the strengths of youth to develop social, emotional, and cognitive competencies.

 Have you ever been in a long meeting, training, or school lecture, and found yourself falling asleep, or having your mind wander?
 If so, this most likely happens because the event is boring, and there is a disengagement between you and what is being presented.
 Similarly, students can find their classrooms boring and feel unmotivated …